Tomngdev/listPlaceTake/readme.md

 ----------------------

-This will creste the docker image locally and then you can access the app with
+This will create the docker image locally and then you can access the app with

 http://localhost:8080/